-Ironing a uniform is something every officer must know how to do if the uniform is not dry-cleaned.
-It must be neatly pressed each day an officer reports to work.
-Additionally, sharp creases are a key detail of a professional appearance.
+Ironing a uniform is something every officer must know how to do if the uniform is not dry cleaned.
+A uniform is required to be neatly pressed each day an officer reports to work.
+Additionally, the presence of sharp creases is a key detail of a professional appearance.